 - It doesn’t address how walking against traffic impacts other users

 - It’s old, predating the increase in outdoor recreation caused by eBikes, motorized scooters and increased bike sales.
+It also predates a large spike in smartphone use.
+These factors combined make it outdated.

 - It also says the impact is greater on primary roads versus secondary roads.
 Here in the US, primary roads are signaled and most have sidewalks.
 It’s secondary roads that our problem is greater.